jordanmchavez/kdm-tts/Backlog.md

 * Fix all card color tints...they're *Grey*
 * Terrain tiles/anything else using a grid snap to also snap on spawn/take out of container...currently can draw directly from container and drop on board, will not snap. seems to be bypassing onDrop()
 * Watcher retinue tokens
-* Precomppile the tries/other indexes
-* Requiring only once, and using dependency injection
-* Settable attr validation in palyer/char/showdown board

 * redo rules: probably 2048 each
-* better battle UI close button
-* spatial indexes that support local coordinates
-* rules ui button highlighting
-* rename grid to snap, move to utils
 * rules = { "Dragon King Rules", 4 },
-guid object caching
-    also checking that != nil
-battleui to use Ui

 auto keyword tokenization..silly otherwise

-remove unused innos/slocs from decks (campaign-specific, destiny, etc)

-inconsistent "SettlementLocation_" in location names
-    same with sb grid
 rulebook/rules ambiguity

 rename setup.position to setup.location

-init -> load

-assert vec3 shouldn't supprot numbered indexes

-consistenfify locations_ and locations. also localify
 * hot keys for menus (b for battle)

-get rid of terrain reset button, no need rename iunvisible button disable button for custom event battle reference tooltip setup popup confirmation: this will overwrite blah blah
+get rid of terrain reset button, no need rename iunvisible button disable button for custom event setup popup confirmation: this will overwrite blah blah